itmaybehimm/Iris_System/README.md

 ### Iris Recognition System

 This repository contains an Iris Recognition System developed using Python with a focus on Python 3.10 and Django framework for the backend.
+A simple implementation in a website to serve hidden files by user using biometrics is used.
+Currently this website supports images to be uploaded.

 #### Setup Instructions